Code-Institute-Submissions/playdays-preschool-1/README.md

 - I chose a beige background for the website as it's a neutral colour and allowed the stronger pink and blue colours to stand out even more.

-- I've used a cyan colour as a backround for the school days and times to help them stand out.
+- I've used a white colour as a backround for the school days and times to help them stand out.

 - When the user hover over the logo and menu items the colour changes to purple to help users understand where they are on the website and a blue when hovering over a social media icon.